01-edu/public/docs/db/sql.md

 ORDER BY r.attrs ->> 'score' ASC;
 ```

-The following query returns all the users who signed in to the platform at least one and have never started the games.
+The following query returns all the users who signed in to the platform at least once and have never started playing the games.

 ```sql
 SELECT *